September 14, 2017

 Numbers 21:4b-9 Ps.
 78:1-2, 34-38 Philippians 2:6-11 John 3:13-17

-On the Feast of the Holy Cross, Sr. Karen Rossman, OP, briefly reviews a few different theologies of the Cross and then focus in on on what it teaches us and challenges us to be and to become.
+On the Feast of the Holy Cross, Sr. Karen Rossman, OP, briefly reviews a few different theologies of the Cross and then focuses in on what it teaches us and challenges us to be and to become.

 Happy Feast Day!
 This feast is special because today the cross is the universal image of Christian belief.
 While some churches have realistic-type crucifixes, the cross is often fashioned with great beauty – it may be constructed of fine wood or adorned with silver or gold.
 But the cross had no beauty for the first Christians who would see people dying on crosses outside their city walls.